 The Bayou Bridge Pipeline presents a significant threat to Louisiana’s invaluable and treasured wetlands.
 This 162-mile long crude-oil pipeline will cross the largest contiguous wetland area in the country, permanently destroying some 150 acres of forested wetlands in its path and “temporarily” impacting more than 450 acres of wetlands.
 Moreover, the proposed pipeline’s 75-foot buffer along the right-of-way will permanently destroy 940 acres of wetlands.

 The Atchafalaya Basin contains the largest contiguous bottomland hardwood forest in North America.
-The largest river swamp in North America, and one of the most productive wetlands in the world, the Basin’s 885,000 acres of forested wetlands provides habitat for an expansive array of mammals, fishes and amphibians.
+The largest river swamp in North America, and one of the most productive wetlands in the world, the Basin’s 885,000 acres of forested wetlands provide habitat for an expansive array of mammals, fishes and amphibians.
 Situated at the mouth of North America’s most important flyway, the Basin supports half of America’s migratory waterfowl (more than 300 bird species), and provides the most important habitat for neotropical migratory land birds in the Western Hemisphere.
 The proposed pipeline will contribute to the existing harm left behind by oil and gas activities in the Basin.
-In addition to concerns regarding spills and malfunctions of the pipeline, the installation of the pipeline as proposed presents significant harms to the invaluable wetland ecosystem of the Atchafalaya Basin.
+In addition to concerns regarding spills and malfunctions of the pipeline, the installation of the pipeline as proposed presents significant harm to the invaluable wetland ecosystem of the Atchafalaya Basin.

-Prior backfilling activities in the Atchafalaya Basin along the very same right-of-way that Bayou Bridge Pipeline proposes to use has drastically reduced the environmental integrity of the Basin.
+Prior backfilling activities in the Atchafalaya Basin along the very same right-of-way that Bayou Bridge Pipeline proposes to use have drastically reduced the environmental integrity of the Basin.
 Previous pipeline projects through the Basin have left spoil banks of dredged material adjacent to the pipelines, dramatically altering water flow and sedimentation patterns along the pipeline routes, impairing water quality, negatively impacting wildlife habitat and disrupting local crawfishing communities.
-The spoil bank runs along the pipelines on an east-west trajectory and diverts and impedes the natural north-to-south flow, altering the direction to an east-west flow pattern.
+The spoil bank runs along the pipelines on an east-west trajectory and diverts and impedes the natural north-to-south water flow, altering the direction to an east-west flow pattern.
 Because the water is laden with sediment, the change in the natural flow creates sedimentation along the spoil banks, which further impairs the north-to-south flow of the water.
-If BBP is authorized to install its pipeline into existing spoil banks it will be authorized to permanently impair water flow, quality and habitat making it impossible to restore the Basin to natural hydrology.
-Prior to authorizing installation of any additional pipelines in the Basin, the regulators must require the pipeline companies, including BBP’s joint owner Energy Transfer Partners, to restore the rights-of-way for existing, out-of-compliance pipelines for which these companies are responsible.
+If BBP is authorized to install its pipeline into existing spoil banks it will be authorized to permanently impair water flow, making it impossible to restore the Basin to its natural hydrology.
+Prior to authorizing installation of any additional pipelines in the Basin, regulators must require pipeline companies, including BBP’s majority owner Energy Transfer Partners, to restore the rights-of-way for existing, out-of-compliance pipelines for which these companies are responsible.

 Threat to Bayou Lafourche Drinking Water

-The Bayou Bridge Pipeline will carry fracked crude oil of various viscosities through a 160 mile stretch of Louisiana, including 54 miles of the Louisiana Coastal Zone.
+The Bayou Bridge Pipeline will carry fracked crude oil of various viscosity through a 160 mile stretch of Louisiana, including 54 miles of the Louisiana Coastal Zone.
 The pipeline could transport up to 13,000 gallons of crude oil per minute when operating at full capacity.
 In 2016, Bayou Bridge Pipeline, LLC. (a company of Energy Transfer Partners), applied to the Bayou Lafourche Fresh Water District (BLFWD) for a permit to run a 24-in crude oil pipeline 40ft underneath Bayou Lafourche for a distance of 129ft.
-In October 2016, the BLFWD commission unanimously approved the permit without discussion.
+In October 2016, the BLFWD unanimously approved the permit without discussion.

-Things to Know about the Bayou Bridge Pipeline impact on Bayou Lafourche
+Things to Know about the Bayou Bridge Pipeline Impact on Bayou Lafourche

 Inconsistent – The Bayou Bridge Pipeline (BBP) is placed only 40ft deep which is inconsistent with the standard depth in other areas in Louisiana and other projects.